partmaster/reduced/README.md

 # reduced

-Minimal API for the basic features of state management frameworks:
+Unified facade for the basic features of state management frameworks:

 1. Read a current state value.
 2. Update a current state value.